thomas-melville/myNotes/General/Career_Development/kubernetes/troubleshooting.md

 collect metrics from infra & apps.
 Prometheus is part of the CNCF, as a K8s plugin it can collect metrics from all the resources in the cluster.

+metrics-server, cluster-wide aggergator of resource usage data. installed by default

+kube-state-metrics, listens to k8s api server and generates metrics about the state of objects.

 ## Logging